NHSDigital/communications-manager-api/tests/docs/partials/validation/test_messages_null.rst

-Scenario: An API consumer submitting a request with an empty required attribute in the request body receives a 400 'Null Value' response
+Scenario: An API consumer submitting a message with an empty required attribute in the request body receives a 400 'Null Value' response
 ========================================================================================================================================

 | **Given** the API consumer provides an message body with a null attribute